mtgjson/mtgjson-website/docs/changelog/README.md

 - All files now used a top-level `data` and `meta` key.
 Any data models inside of `data` will lose the nested `meta` object.

 ### Website
+#### Changed
+- "Data Structures" are now named "Data Models".
+- Data models now reference their parent keys and parent files more accurately.
+- Data models now have the "optional" attribute marked on more properties for clarity.
+- Some text and spacing adjustments for the "Changelog" page.
+#### Added
+- More data models are clearly defined now that the files deliver all the same top-level keys.
+- Atomic cards are now documented outright as a data model for clarity.
 #### Removed
 - Files are longer documented individually, instead their contents are pure data models.
 - The "About Us" page no longer uses a table of contents.
-#### Added
-- More data models are clearly defined now that the files deliver all the same top-level keys.
-- Atomic cards are now documented outright as a data model for clarity.
-#### Updated
-- "Data Structures" are now logically named "Data Models" and will be referenced as such.
-- Data models now reference their parent keys and parent files more accurately.
-- Some text and spacing adjustments for the "Changelog" page.

 ## 4.6.2
 Release Date: 2020-02-01